gregfeliu/Birthplace_Analysis_of_NHL_Players/README.md

 From there, I used the geopy library to get the coordinates of each players' birth city, as well as the coordinates of each arena.
 I then used the Shapely and GeoPandas libraries to calculate which team's arena was closest to each player and found the haversine distance (i.e.: the "as the crow flies" distance) to that arena.

-With this information available, I was able to plot the data using Folium, and add lines to the closest team for each player using Shapely.
+With this information available, I was able to plot the data using Folium, and add lines to the closest team for each player using Shapely (see the first image in this README).
 From there, I looked at the number of players who were born close to an NHL team and the number of players per province/state.

 ## Findings
 There were many surprising findings in this project.
 While it is well known that there are a lot of Canadian NHL players (8 of the top state/provinces nhl players per person were Canadian), certain provinces are much more likely to produce an NHL player than others.
 Quebec, once a province that had 2 NHL teams, is 4 times less likely to have an NHL player than Saskatchewan (a region with zero NHL teams).
 Similarly, one U.S. state stands out far above the rest: Minnesota.
 It has more NHL players per person than some Canadian provinces!
 In the image below, you can see the number of players per capita for each state/province in the U.S. and Canada.